syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-#VALUE!-occurs when any argument is non-numeric.
+'#VALUE!'-occurs when any argument is non-numeric.

-#NUM!-occurs when x ≤ 0 or if stdev ≤ 0.
+'#NUM!'-occurs when x ≤ 0 or if stdev ≤ 0.

 #### Lognorm.Inv